 Can You Dry Dri-FIT Clothing? – Proper Care And Maintenance

-Dri-FIT is a high-performance fabric developed by Nike designed to wick moisture away from the body, helping to keep you dry and comfortable during physical activities.
+Dri-FIT is a high-performance fabric developed by Nike that wicks moisture away from the body through a network of micro-capillaries within each polyester fiber, keeping the wearer dry and comfortable during physical activities.

-If the care label specifies “tumble dry low” or provides specific drying temperature guidelines, it’s advisable to follow those instructions to prevent potential damage to the fabric.
+If the care label specifies “tumble dry low” or provides specific drying temperature guidelines, follow those instructions without exception.
+Deviating from the manufacturer’s temperature specification voids the performance warranty on the moisture-wicking structure.

 Loss of Moisture-Wicking Properties